 The level of complexity in microarray data sets is increasing at a rapid pace.
 Large-scale experiments require thousands of probes to be monitored simultaneously.
 Machine learning has made it easier to spot significant interactions involved in complex experiments.
 It has been used widely in microarray analysis, with gene classification and clustering being some of the most cited examples.

-Neural Designer, for example, has made it possible for researchers to discover intricate relationships and identify complex patterns in microarray data by use of machine learning methods.
-And public databases such as Array Express records all the information about a microarray experiment, making it readily available for reuse by the research community.
+Neural Designer, for example, has made it possible for researchers to discover intricate relationships and identify complex patterns in microarray data by the use of machine learning methods.
+Public databases such as Array Express record all the information about a microarray experiment, making it readily available for reuse by the research community.

 Some of the applications of machine learning methods on microarrays include: